 Bunya Mountains is split into Western Downs Regional Council (WDRC) & South Burnett Regional Council (SBRC).
-International Dark Sky Association (IDSA) accreditation for Bunya Mountains as a Dark Sky Park is proposed, accredited at Gold status when nominated.
+We are proposing International Dark Sky Association (IDSA) accreditation for Bunya Mountains Dark Sky Park, accredited at Gold status when nominated.

-Queensland’s Minister for Environment & Parks & Wildlife Service support Dark Sky Park “in principle”.
-We ask SBRC & WDRC to confirm their support for Bunya Mountains National Park & Russell Park, Bunya Mountains Dark Sky Park.
+As Queensland’s Minister for Environment supports Dark Sky Park “in principle”, we ask SBRC & WDRC to recognise the economic & conservation values of Dark Sky Park & support us.
 There is no street lighting in Bunya Mountains & as current light readings of 21.78 are above the 21.75 Gold Tier IDSA status, all that is required is basic lighting adjustments by a minority of house owners.

 Dark Sky Park at Warrumbungle National Park:

 Bunya Mountains is the primary natural areas tourism destination in drought declared Western Queensland.
-UNESCO recognised Bunya Mountains qualities in 2010 with the world’s largest forest of Gondwana period Bunya Pines & the cultural significance of Bunya Mountains to Australia’s First Nations peoples.
+UNESCO recognised Bunya Mountains qualities in 2010 with the world’s largest forest of Gondwana period Bunya Pines & the cultural significance of Bunya Mountains, 'the holy mountain', to Traditional Owners.

 Can you please ensure that this opportunity being presented is taken up with local government support to improve Bunya Mountains’s long term economic and environmental sustainability?

 These are the Aoraki McKenzie Zealand Dark Sky Reserve reports:

 Winklmoosalm International Dark Sky Park: